 What You Should Know About Canna Lilies

-Canna lilies have broad petals that can be red, pink, orange, yellow, or cream.
+Canna lilies not to be confused with Calla lilies have broad petals that can be red, pink, orange, yellow, or cream.
 Their leaf colors range from purple to green.

 Despite their namesake, canna lilies aren’t true lilies.
 Technically, they’re closely related to arrowroots, bananas, and birds of paradise.